SimonCropp/Argon/docs/CreatingLINQtoJSON.md

     <section address="CreatingManually">
       <title>Manually Creating JSON</title>
       <content>
-        <para>Setting values and creating objects and arrays one at a time gives you
+        <para>Setting values and creating objects and arrays one at a time gives
         total control, but it is more verbose than other options.</para>

 <code lang="cs" source="..\Src\Tests\Documentation\LinqToJsonTests.cs" region="LinqToJsonCreateNormal" title="Creating JSON" />